-Unlike the LK 820, the LK 823 regulates two ports.
-A balancing valve is not required.
-When the valve exceeds the nominal opening temperature by 10° C the supply port closes ensuring optimal flow rate through the valve.
+Unlike the LK 820, the LK $\overline{8}23$ regulates two ports.
+A balancing value is not required.
+When the value exceeds the nominal opening temperature by 10° C the supply port closes ensuring optimal flow rate through the value.
 A circulator (B) must be installed controlled by the boiler or by temperature with an aquastat.